 Last week we talked to a space startup that wants to let satellites run XenServer so they can run virtual machines, which sounded intriguing enough that we decided to learn more.

-The company plotting to put VMs in space is called Vector Space Systems.
-It says it will fly a range of rockets.
-The baby of the company’s fleet, the “Vector-R,” is a deliberately small vehicle that can lift payloads of up to 60kg to low-Earth orbit.
-And it’s simple enough that Vector thinks it can be launching 100 times a year.
+The company plotting to put VMs in space is called Vector Space Systems that plans a range of rockets.
+The baby of the company’s fleet will be called the “Vector-R”, a deliberately small vehicle that can lift payloads of up to 60kg to low-Earth orbit.
+Vector thinks the rocket is simple enough it can launch 100 times a year.

 As explained to The Register by Shaun Coleman, the GM of the GalacticSky unit of Vector, the design results in satellites “about the size of a loaf of bread” but still packing two discrete computers and all the radios needed to communicate with Earth, plus useful tools like cameras that satellite-users need.

 One runs a real-time OS on ARM or PowerPC silicon and gets the job of keeping the satellite humming.
 The other will be air-gapped [vacuum-gapped? – Ed] from the main board and will offer “x86 Intel-based, multi-core hardware including several terabytes of high-speed solid state storage”.

 Coleman explained the plan is to “effectively 'rent' satellite resources on a per-minute, per-orbit basis.”

 “For example, when a particular satellite is over the US, Customer A has use of the satellite using its VMs, and when it’s over Europe, Customer A’s VM is paused/snapshotted while Customer B’s VM is enabled and starts processing.
 This can all be done within seconds, or as fast as a revert to snapshot today in Xen, without the need to build, own or launch a satellite.”